Geod-Geom/py2DIC/README.md

 A new Digital Image Correlation software for displacements field measurement in structural applications.
 ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences.

-To be presented at: FOSS4G PARIS | MARNE-LA-VALLÉE | JULY 18TH-22ND 2017
+Presented at: FOSS4G PARIS | MARNE-LA-VALLÉE | JULY 18TH-22ND 2017